 Cost $300 per lot. $450 grave open and close fee. (weekends and holidays $600).
 Call the City Clerk-Treasurer for more details at 260-248-5100.

-Citywide Clean Up Days are typically held in May and October for City residents only.
+Citywide Clean Up Days are typically held in the spring for City residents only.
 During the specified days, residents can discard unwanted debris and materials that would not otherwise fit inside the normal trash tote.
 Items must be curbside the night prior to pick up and some restrictions may apply.
 This service is provided at no additional charge.
 Please check local papers for schedules and regulations.

 Leaf pickup for city residents begins when most of the leaves have fallen from the trees (typically in October).
 Leaves should not be bagged, but rather should be raked up to the curb or sidewalk (never in the street).
 In early spring of the following year, the leaves are turned into free mulch for the public to take on a first come, first serve basis.